blazickjp/GPT-CodeApp/README.md

 /Changes add docstring to the match_partial function
 ```

-Function Call shown in UI
+Function Call response are streamed back into the UI

 ```json
 {